clugen/CluGen.jl/docs/src/index.md

 # Home

-**CluGen.jl** is a Julia package for generating multidimensional clusters.
+**CluGen.jl** is a Julia implementation of the *clugen* algorithm for generating multidimensional clusters.
 Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.
 It provides the [`clugen()`](@ref) function for this purpose, as well as a number of auxiliary functions, used internally and modularly by [`clugen()`](@ref).
 Users can swap these auxiliary functions by their own customized versions, fine-tuning their cluster generation strategies, or even use them as the basis for their own generation algorithms.

 ## How to install